For Sellers

 The inspector shall report as in need of correction:

-• any heating or cooling system that did not operate.
+- Any heating or cooling system that does not operate

 Roof